simple-machines/anaml-terraform-registry/modules/app-server/README.md

 ### <a name="input_anaml_database_name"></a> [anaml\_database\_name](#input\_anaml\_database\_name)

-Description: The name of the PostgreSQL database to use for the Anaml Server.
+Description: The name of the Postgres database to use for the Anaml Server.

 Type: `string`